getsling/GVUserDefaults/README.md

     [GVUserDefaults standardUserDefaults].userName = @"myusername";

-### Objects only
-At this moment only objects can be stored, so no integers or booleans.
-Just wrap them in an NSNumber.

 ### Key prefix
 The keys in NSUserDefaults are the same name as your properties.
 If you'd like to prefix or alter them, add a `transformKey:` method to your category.
 For example, to turn "userName" into "NSUserDefaultUserName":